-It’s important to do some heart practices before embarking on this, as we are taking a journey into the sub-conscious.
-If we enter through the door of the heart it keeps things light and wholesome, if we go through the door of the mind things can present as quite dark and disturbing.
-A group heart-sharing before you start will form a collective conscious that can be carried through into the meditation.
-A sharing after will perhaps reveal some interesting insights into a shared group experience or sense of resonance.
+A group sharing before you start will form a collective conscious that can be carried through into the meditation.
+A sharing after will perhaps reveal some interesting insights into a shared group experience or a sense of resonance.

 Exploring the Heart States

 Discovering how we manifest the heart states in our being is a really powerful experience.
 These questions allow us to journey through the different states and think about what they mean for us in our lives.
 They work best in pairs or very small groups.
 Your partner can ask you the questions and hold a space of kind non-judgement for you to respond in.
 Take a few minutes to explore each question.